ArduPilot/ardupilot_wiki/dev/source/docs/how-the-team-works-development-fund.rst

 Evaluating Proposals
 --------------------

-The ArduPilot funding committee is made up of three elected members from the team with elections held each November.
+The ArduPilot funding committee is made up of three elected members from the team with elections held each December.
 The currently elected members are:

 - James Pattison
 - Pierre Kancir